Who we are

 Sean is also a classically trained oil painter who has exhibited in Europe and the United States.

-Nikki Fraunhofer, Facilitator
+Nicky Fraunhofer, Facilitator

-Nikki plunged into the ‘wine-dark sea’ with The Odyssey salon in 2015.
+Nicky plunged into the ‘wine-dark sea’ with The Odyssey salon in 2015.
 A mysterious siren-song drew her forever closer to the shore until she found herself shipwrecked on an island piled high with dog-eared copies of modernist gems owned by the many tribes of the London Literary Salon.
-Nikki feasted with Proustians, jousted with Joyceans and ascended a Magic Mountain accompanied by much salonista horn blowing, after which she found herself mysteriously turned into a facilitator by the magic of great literature.
+Nicky feasted with Proustians, jousted with Joyceans and ascended a Magic Mountain accompanied by much salonista horn blowing, after which she found herself mysteriously turned into a facilitator by the magic of great literature.

-Nikki’s literary heroes are Marilynne Robinson, Shirley Jackson, and the unknown writers of Job, Esther and Jonah, who packed their books with literary genius, wisdom and not a few jokes.
+Nicky’s literary heroes are Marilynne Robinson, Shirley Jackson, and the unknown writers of Job, Esther and Jonah, who packed their books with literary genius, wisdom and not a few jokes.

 Caroline Hammond, Facilitator

 Caroline began writing poetry more than a decade ago.
 Her poems have appeared in Under the Radar, Finished Creatures and The Adriatic magazines, as well as in the Ink Sweat and Tears Twelve Days of Christmas.
-She has contributed to The Emma Press Anthology of Contemporary Gothic Verse and the Black Bough Poetry Christmas and Winter Edition.
+She has contributed to The Emma Press Anthology of Contemporary Gothic Verse and the Black Bough Poetry Christmas and Winter Edition

 Caroline helps to facilitate the Lit Salon’s Odyssey and Oresteia studies in Agistri, Greece, where she focuses on poetic metre and modern poetry written in response to classical works.
 Caroline believes that everyone has more space in their lives for contemporary poetry than they realise.